bbfrederick/picachooser/CONTRIBUTING.md

 ## Making a change

-We appreciate all contributions to rapidtide, but those accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to picachooser, but those accepted fastest will follow a workflow similar to the following:

 **1. Comment on an existing issue or open a new issue referencing your addition.**

-This allows other members of the rapidtide development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the picachooser development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

 [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

-**2. [Fork][link_fork] the [rapidtide repository][link_rapidtide] to your profile.**
+**2. [Fork][link_fork] the [picachooser repository][link_picachooser] to your profile.**

-This is now your own unique copy of rapidtide.
+This is now your own unique copy of picachooser.
 Changes here won't effect anyone else's work, so it's a safe space to explore edits to the code!

 Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.